SAP-samples/teched2025-XP261/exercises/ex1/README.md

 <img src="/exercises/ex1/images/S13-7.png" >

 ## 1.4  Systems for provisioning to SAP back-end applications
-Up until now we have created the connections between SCI and back-end systems for authorization import.
+Up until now you have created the connections between SCI and back-end systems for authorization import.
 Any subsequent user creation and authorization assignment will be performed centrally by Microsoft Entra ID in the SCI and afterwards provisioned to the back-end.
 It is a bad practice to perform authorization assignments in the back-end systems because the whole landscape will be out of sync.

-In this exercise we will create the necessary connections between SCI and the back-end systems for subsequent provisioning.
-For this we will need a source system representing the central storage of the SCI and two target systems representing the back-end systems.
-We will create the source system manually and the target systems, from imported files as we did till now.
+In this exercise you will create the necessary connections between SCI and the back-end systems for subsequent provisioning.
+For this you will need a source system representing the central storage of the SCI and two target systems representing the back-end systems. you will create the source system manually and the target systems, from imported files as you did till now.

 1. In your SCI administrative console tab Identity Provisioning, please choose **Source Systems**.
 Click on the **Add** button and then choose the type **Local Identity Directory**
 Give your system a meaningful name.
 Our suggestion is *SAP provisioning source*.